FredericJacobs/readers_posts/authors/fred/posts/2013-11-13-Introducing-HackEPFL.md

 A lot of people confirmed this, I was talking to a friend who studied at ETHZ (The German speaking Swiss Institute of Technology)

 > EPFL and ETHZ are like two school children.
-But if ETHZ is the top of the class kid, EPFL is more Rock &amp; Roll kid.
+But if ETHZ is the top of the class kid, EPFL is more Rock &; Roll kid.

 That being said, my choice was immediate.
 It's a really inspiring environment.
 The mountains, the lake, the buildings and the climate are all part of this very enjoyable environment.
 Low-tuition fees (around 600$ / semester for foreigners) makes it incredibly attractive even for overseas students.